Healthy Versus Toxic Friendships

 Ending a toxic friendship is straightforward.
 The key is not to overthink it… don’t make it complicated.
 It’s not.

-TWO: Discuss with this friend the reasons you find the relationship to be toxic.
-Give the benefit of the doubt to your friend and assume that he/she is unaware of their toxic behavior.
-Remind them of the qualities that first drew you to them, and state clearly that you would like to see the friendship grow, but find it difficult to imagine that occurring unless these issues can be worked out.
+TWO: Discuss with your friend the reasons you find the relationship to be toxic.
+Give them the benefit of the doubt and assume they are unaware of their toxic behavior.
+Remind them of the qualities that first drew you to them, and state clearly that you would like to see the friendship grow, but you find it difficult to imagine that occurring unless these issues can be worked out.

 THREE: No longer reach out to the toxic friend.
-You’re thinking “Just ghost my toxic friend?”
+I know what you’re thinking: “Just ghost my friend?”
 No, not ghosting.
 More like putting them in ‘time out’… permanently.
 You can answer their calls, respond to their text messages, but your conversations become brief.
 Your text responses even briefer.

 When he/she calls you treat them with civility, but do not treat them as though they were part of your inner circle.
 They are not.
 When they ask you to join them in doing something politely decline.
 They will eventually get the point.
 It avoids the unpleasantness of directly telling the person that you don’t wish to continue the friendship.